Done-0/Jank/README_en.md

 Jank is a lightweight blogging system developed using Go and the Echo framework, with a design philosophy that emphasizes minimalism, low coupling, and high extensibility.
 It aims to provide users with a rich, clean, simple, and secure blogging experience.

+> The project is currently lacking front-end development.
+We welcome developers who are interested to contact me for collaboration.
+We look forward to your valuable input!

 ## Tech Stack

 - **Go**: A popular backend programming language suitable for building high-concurrency applications.